DrakirL/DSU18-Spelprojekt-1/README.md

 ### Levels

 ### Features
-* Destructable Walls(needs all colliding objects velocity when landing, unaffected by player)
-* Windows(needs all colliding objects velocity when landing, including player when landing hard)
+* Separate movement speed in air

 ### Effects

 ## BUGS
 * Pop on rotate - solution lerp while rotation
 * Jump skipping
-* Weird falling speeds when colliding
 * Falling out of the world by glitching through the wall when there is a slight gap between the player and a falling block hitting them
+* Blocks getting stuck between platform and wall on world spin and glitching through the walls

 ## OTHER
 * Customizable controls
-* Separate audio effetcs & animations from Death script
+* Separate audio effetcs from Death script